StackVista/stackstate-docs/setup/cli/cli-sts.md

 sts context save --name <NAME> --service-token <TOKEN> --url <URL>
 ```

+### Managing multiple contexts

+The new `sts` CLI supports managing different (authentication) contexts.
+This enables you to easily switch between an administrative and regular user, or to switch between different StackState instances, for instance a test and production instance.
+To manage these contexts, the following `sts context` commands are implemented:

+   * `sts context list` - list all contexts
+   * `sts context save --name <NAME> --url <URL> --api-token <API-TOKEN>` - save a new context
+   * `sts context delete --name <NAME>` - delete a context
+   * `sts context set --name <NAME>` - switch to a context
+   * `sts context validate` - validate the current context

 ### Configuration options

 You do not need a configuration file to run the `sts` CLI.
 You can also configure the CLI through a combination of environment variables and flags.

 If multiple types of configuration are presented to the CLI the order of processing will be:

-1. First: Flags.
+1. Flags
-2. Second: Environment variables.
+2. Environment variables
-3. Last: Config file.
+3. Config file

 | Environment variable    | Flag | Description                                                                                                                                                                                                                                     |
 |:------------------------|:--- |:------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|